Arziburst/Burst-docs/README.md

 ![image](https://user-images.githubusercontent.com/33392042/201333507-8c704c45-d79d-4a9b-9953-e07c4deaf46f.png)

 Then folder [`view`](https://github.com/Arziburst/Burst/tree/master/src/view) of [`src`](https://github.com/Arziburst/Burst/tree/master/src).
-We have to abstract the code and that the folder for only UI.
+We have to abstract codes and that folder for only UI.
 This gives us a clear structure that we can easily control UI.

 ![image](https://user-images.githubusercontent.com/33392042/201333741-1ab27311-e845-4517-b43c-81b92fe6a091.png)